 - Mailing agencies to fulfil the design and postage of publications, such as our Made Simple guides eg Arc, Full Spectrum

-- Mailing agencies to fulfil the legal obligations of the PLSA as a Company limited by Guarantee. eg Snapmail
+- Mailing agencies to fulfil the legal obligations of the PLSA. eg Snapmail

 - If you serve on a PLSA committee, we may also share your details with other attendees and committee members – eg committee agendas, minutes and delegate lists.